-This year, the Mayor issued a Mayor Direction, which was endorsed by council, to direct staff to prepare and present the budget based on four principles: Affordability, Livability, Sustainability and Transparency.
+This year, the Mayor issued a Mayoral Direction, which was endorsed by council, to direct staff to prepare and present the budget based on four principles: Affordability, Livability, Sustainability and Transparency.

-Staff will be publishing the budget for public review on Oct.
-25, and will be presenting to Committee of the Whole on Nov.
+Staff published the budget for public review on Oct.
+25, and it was presented to Committee of the Whole on Nov.
 4, with budget committee council deliberation and amendments on Nov.
 18 and 21.
-Residents can attend, and also register to delegate to share their input.
+Residents were able to attend, and also register to delegate to share their input.

 Burlington’s population is expected to grow by over 40 per cent in the next 25 years.
 To ensure a sustainable financial future, City budgets should prepare for growing resident needs.
 This includes investing in more infrastructure and services for long-term community benefits.

 The City should have between 10 and 15 per cent of our uncommitted revenues in its Stabilization Reserves.
-The City is well below this target at 7.6 per cent.
+The City is well below this target at 6.7 per cent.
 The City uses these funds to pay for unplanned expenses.
-Overall the city has $228 million in reserves, the highest it has ever been.

 All new investments in 2025 will be considered based on how they satisfy the four principles.